 In the UK, hospital admissions for lung disease have risen over the past seven years at three times the rate of all other admissions.
 Respiratory illness accounts for 700,000 hospital admissions and 6 million bed days per year.
 The British Lung Foundation estimates that the direct healthcare cost of lung disease is £9.9 billion per year.
 It is a national strategy to reduce these numbers by enabling earlier identification and better self management of respiratory disease.

-patientMpower provides digital care solutions across a range of pulmonary conditions, including pulmonary fibrosis, cystic fibrosis, lung transplant and COVID-19.
-The patientMpower application enables remote monitoring of patients with chronic or acute respiratory conditions to manage their illness from home and avoid unnecessary hospital visits.
+patientMpower provides digital care solutions across a range of pulmonary conditions, including Interstitial Lung Disease (inc pulmonary fibrosis), cystic fibrosis, lung transplant and COVID-19.
+The patientMpower application enables remote monitoring of patients with chronic or acute respiratory conditions, to help patients to manage their condition from home, and support increased virtual care delivery avoiding unnecessary hospital visits.

 Remote monitoring using the patientMpower platform reduces pressure on both in-patient and out-patient hospital resources, empowers patient self-care, and enables the rapid identification and earlier management of patient deterioration or disease exacerbations.
-In the COVID-19 pandemic it has enabled the continuation of care for vulnerable patient groups.
-For example:
+Evidenced outcomes include:

 At NYU Langone, a leading lung transplant centre in the US, patientMpower supported: